Nantes Cathedral: 2020 fire

 In the early hours of 18 July 2020, a fire broke out in three parts of the cathedral, one concentrated on the main organ (grand orgue) at the west end, originally built by Jacques Girardet in 1621, which was destroyed, a second near a smaller organ to the left of the altar and the third to the right of the altar.
 Around 100 firefighters tackled the blaze.
 Police investigated the incident as a possible act of arson.
 Fire Chief Laurent Ferlay reported that the cathedral sustained less damage than Notre-Dame de Paris did in its 2019 fire.

-After the fire, a 39-year-old church volunteer, Emmanuel Abayisenga, a Rwandan undocumented immigrant who had lived in France since 2012, was detained for questioning but released without charge.
+After the fire, a 39-year-old church volunteer, Emmanuel Abayisenga, a Rwandan illegal immigrant who had lived in France since 2012, was detained for questioning but released without charge.
 However, he was later re-arrested and confessed to setting the fire; he was charged with arson.
 His lawyer told a newspaper that his client "bitterly regrets" his actions.

-On 9 August 2021, Abayisenga allegedly murdered 60-year-old priest Olivier Maire in Saint-Laurent-sur-Sèvre, and was again arrested after surrendering himself at a local police station.
+On 9 August 2021, Abayisenga murdered 60-year-old priest Olivier Maire in Saint-Laurent-sur-Sèvre, and was again arrested after surrendering himself at a local police station.
 He was being housed by the priest at the time of the murder, and for several months previously.
 The French Bishops' Conference issued a statement, in which they stated “The author of this killing, who handed himself in to the gendarmes, was being sheltered by Fr Maire”.
 Maire was the provincial superior of a religious order, the Company of Mary, and was housing the arson suspect in the community's mission house at the time of the murder.